NHL Team Marketer

 Is there a previously untapped market that your marketing organization is going after aggressively these days?

-Asked by AM over 11 years ago
+Asked by AM almost 12 years ago

 Right now we focus a lot of our efforts on women, children, and more broadly, tech-savvy fans.
 Our female fan base has been growing immensely and we started a women's fan club to deliver to them specific content and events with a female viewpoint.
 Youth is a great segment to target to grow our fan base long-term.
 We have a kids club with tons of events and contests and also have a youth hockey initiative where we partner with local rinks and schools to increase the adoption of hockey in our area.
 And of course, we leverage technology for the tech-savvy crowd with mobile apps and social networks.
 It all comes down to knowing your customer base, identifying the trends, and delivering value to those segments.